THE HEART OF PHILOSOPY

 HOLIDAYS COME AND GO.
 CLOTHES WEAR OUT.
 BANK ACCOUNTS GO UP AND DOWN.
 THROUGH ALL OF THIS, THE DESIRE FOR HAPPINESS IS A COMPASS-POINT.
 THIS COURSE WILL CALIBRATE YOUR COMPASS, PROVIDE A MAP AND REFRESH YOUR NAVIGATION SKILLS.

 The desire for happiness is hard-wired into human nature because happiness is part of our nature.
 But something’s blocking the flow.
 The Sustainable Happiness course opens the gate and sets you on your way.
-It builds on everything that the Mindful Wisdom introduces and focuses on meeting the perennial need for everyone to find the well-spring of happiness through all of life’s changing circumstances.
+It builds on everything that The Wisdom Within introduces and focuses on meeting the perennial need for everyone to find the well-spring of happiness through all of life’s changing circumstances.

-The course looks at the following topics and just like Mindful Wisdom, it offers simple but transformative practices for making happiness readily available.
+The course looks at the following topics and just like The Wisdom Within, it offers simple but transformative practices for making happiness readily available.

 What is happiness?